 Add inflection – Inflections add a layer to a virtual conversation that helps to replace the emotion that is often stripped away in a virtual dialogue.
 If you’re sharing the story of a significant challenge you faced, your tone should be soberer, slower.
 You could then raise your voice, speak more rapidly, and emphasize keywords as you excitedly share how you overcame it.

 Speak to the camera – Can you imagine watching a 20–30-minute program where the host is talking to his notes the entire time?
 Well, that’s exactly what you’re doing if you’re lecturing the screen and not the online camera.
-Remembering that speaking on to the camera is very difficult, so schedule practice sessions with anyone (friends or family member).
+Remember that speaking on to the camera is very difficult, so schedule practice sessions with anyone (friends or family members).
 Record the mock employment interview and review it.
 You might catch distracting habits which will be easily fixed.

 No longer are companies limited to, hiring those that live accessibly.
 The coronavirus pandemic has shown us that anyone can work from anywhere, which suggests more competition for all folks.
 Learning to sell yourself on camera may be a skill that will pay off now and during a post-Covid economy.